tdcmeehan/tdcmeehan.github.io/_includes/resume.md

 ### Profile

 I have a diverse background in web infrastructure, real time financial trading and execution systems, and avionics.
-I love to code and enjoy solving problems, and I constantly look for the most efficient solutions to engineering challenges.
+I love to code and enjoy solving problems, and I constantly look for the most efficient and scalable solutions to engineering challenges.

 ------

 ### Skills

 * Front End Development
-  : Experience with view design, user experience and testing initiatives
+  : Experience with view design, user experience and testing initiatives.
+Bridging together product, user experience, and engineering to develop the best overall user experiences.

 * Middle Tier
-  : Experience optimizing and designing service endpoints
+  : Experience optimizing and designing service endpoints.

 * Infrastructure
-  : Experience with optimizing and scalable design publishing infrastructure
+  : Experience developing holistic, top-to-bottm solutions in infrastructure, creating pipelines and frameworks which enable front end teams to serve data quicker and cheaper.

 -------

 ### Technical

+1. Java
+1. Javascript
 1. Sass
-1. Javascript
-1. Backbone.js
+1. Backbone.js/Marionette.js
 1. Rx (Java, JS)
-1. Java
 1. Performance optimization

 ------